Josef-Friedrich/mscxyz/doc/source/cli.rst

     -V, --version         show program's version number and exit -b, --backup          Create a backup file.
     -d, --dry-run         Simulate the actions.
+    -g GENERAL_GLOB, --glob GENERAL_GLOB
-    -g GLOB, --glob GLOB  Handle only files which matches against Unix style glob patterns (e. g. "*.mscx", "* - *").
+                          Handle only files which matches against Unix style glob patterns (e. g. "*.mscx", "* - *").
 If you omit this option, the standard glob pattern "*.mscx" is used.
+    -m, --mscore          Open and save the XML file in MuseScore after manipulating the XML with lxml to avoid differences in the XML structure.
     -v, --verbose         Make commands more verbose.
 You can specifiy multiple arguments (. g.: -vvv) to make the command more verbose.
-    -m, --mscore          Open and save the XML file in MuseScore after manipulating the XML with lxml to avoid differences in the XML structure.

   Subcommands:
     {clean,meta,lyrics,rename,export,help}